channingko-madden/pi-vitrine/README.md

 # pi-vitrine
-Display your pi
+An IoT client-server system, designed for running at home on Raspberry Pi.

 ## Installing Go on a Raspberry Pi

-Follow the normal instructions for downloading and installing Gol ([link](https://go.dev/doc/install)).
+Follow the normal instructions for downloading and installing Go found [here](https://go.dev/doc/install).

 You just have to make sure you download the correct file.

 - If the OS on the Raspberry Pi is 64 bit, you should download the ...linux-arm64.tar.gz file